Protobit/tread_mill/README.md

 # TreadMill

 TreadMill Rails plugin for background workers.
-This gem is designed to integrate into an existing Rails application and provide immediate RabbitMQ integration using the Sneakers worker gem and Rails 4.2 ActiveJob.
+This gem is designed to integrate into an existing Rails application and provide immediate RabbitMQ integration using the Sneakers worker gem and Rails 4.2.0.beta1 ActiveJob.

 **As of this writing, this gem has not been published, but it can be accessed via bundler using git.**

-**Use the [0.0.1](/Protobit/tread_mill/wiki/0.0.1) tag for Rails 4.1  and `0.0.2` tag for Rails 4.2+**
+**Use the [0.0.1](/Protobit/tread_mill/wiki/0.0.1) tag for Rails 4.1  and `0.0.2` tag for Rails 4.2.0.beta1**

+**Untested with 4.2.0.beta2; please create an issue if you see any!**

 ## Installation